rodneyshupe/Cookbook/Recipes/Entrees/Poultry/ChickenAndBroccoli.rst

    or until the bottom side is browned.
 Flip to cook the other side for a few seconds.
 Stir and cook until the surface is lightly charred and the inside is still pink.
 5. Add the garlic and ginger.
-Stir a few times to release the flavor and fragrance.
+Stir a few times to release the flavour and fragrance.
 6. Return the broccoli to the pan.
 Stir the sauce again to dissolve the cornstarch completely and pour it into the skillet.
 Cook and stir until